KarrLab/WcModelingTutorial/README.md

 ## Using the tutorial
 We recommmend:

-1. Watch the [introductory lecture]().
+1. Read the [introductory lecture](https://github.com/KarrLab/WcModelingTutorial/raw/master/1.%20Introduction%20to%20whole-cell%20modeling.pdf).
 This introduces WC modeling and provides an overview of the current state of the art.
-The [slides](https://github.com/KarrLab/WcModelingTutorial/raw/master/1.%20Introduction%20to%20whole-cell%20modeling.pdf) for this video are included in this repository.
-2. Watch the [tutorial introduction video]().
+2. Read the [tutorial introduction](https://github.com/KarrLab/WcModelingTutorial/raw/master/3.%20Exercises.pdf).
 This breifly reviews WC modeling and outlines the tutorials.
-The [slides](https://github.com/KarrLab/WcModelingTutorial/raw/master/3.%20Exercises.pdf) for this video are included in this repository.
 3. Complete the tutorials 1-5.
 We recommend completing the tutorials in this order because the tutorials build upon each other.
 The [tutorial introduction slides](https://github.com/KarrLab/WcModelingTutorial/raw/master/3.%20Exercises.pdf) contain instructions for the tutorial and summarize the solutions.
 All of the materials for the tutorials, as well as their detailed solutions are contained in the directories titled "Exercise X ...".

 ## Further information